Can I visit campus and sit in on a class?

 How will I know if my courses transfer?

 Our transfer counselors encourage you to submit your transcripts (official or unofficial) so they can complete an unofficial evaluation for you.
-In order to receive an official evaluation of your credits, you must be accepted for admission to Viterbo University.
-The evaluation will then be completed by our registrar’s office and sent to the email address you provided on your application for admission.
+In order to receive an official evaluation of your credits, you must be accepted for admission to Viterbo University, and have officially committed to course registration.
+The evaluation will then be completed by our registrar’s office in time for your meeting with our Professional Advisors.

 Does my GPA at Viterbo include prior coursework?